2208272/CS220AU-DP/README.md

 ## Log
 *
+* 2023-11-03 LAB.
+Discussion of Content Production.
+Inspiration by the Kris's works and how he uses different sources.
+* 2023-11-02 Discovering different AI that might help with my Portfolio.
+AI for rewriting, generating images, grammar check.
 * 2023-10-27 LAB, broading understending about Project Management, I disoverd more deteils that will help me with my own project.
 * 2023-10-24 review of previous year works, getting extra inspiration and understanding about assessment
 * 2023-10-20 Creation of my own website.
 Introduction to the GitHub and our own profiles.